 The systems must be scalable to accommodate future growth and technological advancements within the Esri product suite.

-Stakeholder engagement is critical for the successful development and implementation of especially ICMS, but also in future areas such as the use of satellite AI.
+Stakeholder/Team engagement is critical for the successful development and implementation of especially ICMS, but also in future areas such as the use of satellite AI.

 3. Roles and Responsibilities